lucasveneno/trafficbot/README.md

 Environment variables
 -----
  * `url` - URL for navigation.
 (Default: https://iphub.info/)
  * `proxy` - The proxy server IP or address that acts as an intermediary for requests.
-(Example: 127.0.0.1)
+(Example: 127.0.0.1 - Default: '')
  * `port` - Integer, port for proxy.
 (Example: 8080)
  * `user` and `pass` - Basic auth config for the proxy server.
 (Default: \`\` in both variables)
  * `windows` - Integer, number of bot instances to run.
 (Default: 1)